microsoft/nni/docs/en_US/reference/experiment_config.rst

 remoteMountPoint
 """"""""""""""""

-The path that the storage will be mounted in the remote achine.
+The path that the storage will be mounted in the remote machine.

 type: ``str``